 What you'll learn

-The course also has links with several leading professionals in the world of biology teaching, who deliver school related aspects for the course.
-This time is used to familiarise you with the curriculum, allow you to collaborate with students and begin to plan lessons, develop materials, teach mini-lessons and to learn innovative and motivating ways to deliver the curriculum effectively.
+On-campus time is used to familiarise you with the curriculum, allow you to collaborate with students and begin to plan lessons and develop materials.
+Students will have the opportunity to teach mini-lessons and explore innovative and motivating ways of engaging children and young people.

 In addition, the general science component draws on the expertise of science educators from the Glasgow Science Centre and includes a visit to the Centre or other suitable sites to consider out-of-classroom learning in science.
 The general science component of the specialist PGDE science courses makes it easy for qualified teachers to find employment as teachers outside Scotland.